 Tickets for public transport are valid for a certain period of time and are available from ticket-machines or kiosks.
 They must be validated once inside the tram/bus.
 Tickets are valid for all means of public transport in the city and remain valid when changing from one means of transport to another.
 Tickets have a minimum validity of 15 minutes and the longest is 7 days.
 Find schedules, journey planners, routes and tickets at imhd.sk.

-If you plan to stay in the city for one, two or three days, there is nothing quite as practical and advantageous as the City Card.
-It entitles you to free of charge urban transport, a guided tour in the Old Town, 10-20% discount on admission fees to museums, galleries, as well as taxi and car-hire.
+If you plan to stay in the city for one, two or three days, there is nothing quite as practical and advantageous as the Bratislava CARD.
+It entitles you to free of charge urban transport, a guided tour in the Old Town, discounts on admission fees to museums, galleries, as well as taxi and car-hire up to 50%.
 The card can be purchased from any of the tourist information centres.

 Trams are the most popular and fastest form of public transport in the city.
 They are reliable and on time and generally run from 5 a.m 11:30 p.m.
 Find schedules, journey planners, routes and tickets at imhd.sk.